asvd/invoke/README.md

 ======

-Invoke is an exeprimental http-server and a browser library dramatically simplifying client-server communication to a function call.
+Invoke is an exeprimental http-server and a browser library dramatically simplifying client-server communication down to a function call.
 That is literally: declare a function on a server, then directly use it in a browser:

 *Server (Node.js):*